unknowntpo/articles/quickstart/public/idx-only-scan/index.md

  INNER JOIN dbData ON dbData.key_id = m.key_id AND m.timestamp = dbData.timestamp;
 ```

-The reason we build the `map` first is that the select list in `map` are all stored in the index,
+The reason we build the `map` first is that the SELECT list in `map` are all stored in the index,
 which satisfied requirement `2` in the documentation,
 and later when we query `dbData` , we can still have Index Scan.